-Recognize that people with disabilities are ordinary people with common goals for a home, a job and a family.
+recognize that people with disabilities are ordinary people with common goals for a home, a job and a family.
 Talk about people in ordinary terms.

-Mever equate a person with a disability such as referring to someone is .retarded or epileptic.
+Never equate a person with a disability such as referring to someone as retarded or epileptic.
 These labels are simply medical diagnoses.
 Use People First Language to tell what a person HAS, not what a person IS.

 Emphasize abilities not limitations.
 Say, for example, "a man walks with crutches" instead of, "he is crippled."
 Avoid negative words that imply tragedy such as afflicted with, suffers, victim, prisoner and unfortunate.

 cousin, Mirs.
-Robbins, husband, wife, colleague, employee, reporter, boss, man, woman, driver, dancer, mechanic, lawyer, judge, student, educator, home owner, renter, witth Disabilities?
+Robbins, husband, wite, colleague, employee, reporter, boss, driver, dancer, mechanic, lawyer, judge, student, educator, home owner, renter, man, woman, with Disabilities?
 Friends, neighbors, coworkers, dad, grandma,